Adrinlol/landy-react-template/README.md

 - [i18next][i18next]
 - [@loadable/component][@loadable/component]

-## Features
+## Quick Overview

+Your project will have everything you need to build a modern single-page React app:

+- Fast and lightweight landing page template using React.
-- Highly responsive and reusable UI components, that change depending on the provided props
+- Highly responsive and reusable UI components, that change depending on the provided props.
-- Styling with styled-components and antd
+- Styling with styled-components and antd.
+- Autoprefixed CSS, so you don’t need -webkit- or other prefixes.
-- Multi-lingual support using i18next
+- Multi-lingual support using i18next.
 - Contact form written in React Hooks, with uncontrolled form validation to reduce any unnecessary performance penalty.
-- Ready to use declarative routing
-- All of the content is stored in the JSON files, so that the user can easily manage the content of the website
+- Content data in the JSON files, so that you can easily manage the content of the website.

 ## Special thanks

 [whoooa][whoooa] - Use fantastic, handmade illustrations with easily changeable colors and different styles.

+## Usage

+Use it for whatever you want, and be sure to reach out to me on [Twitter](https://twitter.com/Adrinlolx) if you have any questions, or build something cool with it.

 ## License